Ryotess/ChatGen/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Try on Sample Data
-Please open the [sample code](https://github.com/Ryotess/ChatGen/blob/main/sample_code.ipynb) and follow the step to generate your own dataset.
+For a sample demo, Please open the [sample code](https://github.com/Ryotess/ChatGen/blob/main/sample_code.ipynb) and follow the step to generate your own dataset.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>